New Britain, Connecticut: Primary and secondary schools

-New Britain Public Schools operates public schools.
+The Consolidated School District of New Britain operates public schools.
 The local high school is New Britain High School.
 New Britain was also home to the Mountain Laurel Sudbury School but has since closed in 2019.

 The Roman Catholic Archdiocese of Hartford is responsible for the operation of Catholic schools.
 A Catholic elementary school, Sacred Heart School, is in New Britain.
 St. Thomas Aquinas High School closed in 1999.

 The Holy Cross Catholic School was established in 1954.
 The Holy Cross, St. Francis of Assisi and St. Joseph Catholic schools merged into Saint John Paul II School in 2006; the Holy Cross parish sponsored the consolidated school.
 The archdiocese closed the SJP School in 2015.
 At the time of its closing, SJP school had debts of over $300,000.

 Transportation

 Connecticut Route 9 is the city's main expressway connecting traffic between Hartford (via I-84 and I-91) and Old Saybrook and Middletown.
 I-84 itself clips the northwestern corner of the city.
 Public transportation is provided by Connecticut Transit.

 Downtown New Britain serves as the southern terminus of CTfastrak, a bus rapid transit line.
 Operated by Connecticut Transit, the project officially broke ground in May 2012, and became operational in March 2015.
 The route's northern terminus is Union Station in Hartford.
 There are also CTfastrak stations on East Main Street and East Street, the latter near Central Connecticut State University.
 New Britain is served by Connecticut Transit New Britain.

 New Britain has a nearby Amtrak station in adjacent Berlin.
-The Vermonter (once daily) and Shuttle (multiple daily arrivals/departures) provide service to destinations throughout the northeastern United States.
-There are also plans underway for a Springfield–Hartford–New Haven commuter rail, which would have Berlin as one of its stations.
+The Vermonter (once daily) and Amtrak Hartford Line (multiple daily arrivals/departures) provide service to destinations throughout the northeastern United States.
+There is also a Berlin stop on the CT Rail Hartford Line, which provides northbound service to Hartford and Springfield, and southbound service towards New Haven.

 Bradley International Airport (BDL) in Windsor Locks and Tweed New Haven Airport (HVN) in East Haven are the closest commercial airports to New Britain.